What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 Stay Fit with Mixed Martial Arts, Muay Thai, or Gladiator Training

 Other exciting things to do in Koh Tao include full-body combat sports such as MMA and Muay Thai.

-You can see a show, sign up for classes, or even full-blown courses, all led by experienced fighters coming from all corners of the world.
+You can see a show, sign up for Muay Thai classes, or even full-blown courses, all led by experienced fighters coming from all corners of the world.

 The most well-known fitness centers on the island are:

-- Island Muay Thai on Haad Sairee offers both shows and training, from beginner to advanced levels and for both men and women.
+- Island Muay Thai on Haad Sairee offers both shows and training, from beginner to advanced levels, for all genders.

 - Monsoon Gym (also in Sairee), however, is a full-sized Western-style fitness center that offers not only Muay Thai but also MMA and traditional boxing training–in addition to daily Gladiator high-intensity workouts.